 Such grouped submissions will follow the review procedure of the highest variation in the group.
 Please also refer to “What type of variations can be grouped?”.

 Where the same minor Type IB variation(s) affect more than one marketing authorisations from the same holder, the MAH may choose to submit these variations as one application for ‘worksharing’.
 Please also refer to ”What is worksharing and what type of variations can be subject to worksharing?”.

-- 4. How shall I present and submit my Type IB Variation?
+- 4. How shall I present and submit my Type IB variation?
+Rev. January 2017

 A Type IB variation application should contain the elements listed in Annex IV of the Variations Regulation and should be presented in accordance with the appropriate headings and numbering of the dossier format.